Graduate Studies in Business

 On your résumé, please include both work experience and, where applicable, service activities and recognitions.

-We strongly recommend that MBA and MBL applicants have full-time work experience.
+We strongly recommend that applicants have full-time work experience.
 The admissions committee is especially interested in the quality of applicants' professional skills as evidenced by their level of responsibility, leadership, supervision and teamwork.
 The committee also considers the relevance of these skills both to applicants' intended course of study at Whitworth and to the career goals stated in their essays.

 Service, activities and recognition, such as public, community or military service, travel experiences, extracurricular activities, and any honors or recognitions received, are all important indicators of an applicant's motivation and character.
 The most appropriate place to include this information is on your résumé.
 The accompanying essay may also be an appropriate place to discuss your personal background.